pivoteur/biz/README.md

 #### Example

-Let's walk through an example, using the BTC+ETH echo pool.
+Let's walk through an example, using the BTC+ETH pivot pool.

 1. ./otto sees $UNDEAD in the reserves
 2. ./otto swaps `min_swap` $UNDEAD to $BTC
 3. ./otto swaps `min_swap` $UNDEAD to $ETH
-4. ./otto 'swaps' `min_swap` $UNDEAD to $UNDEAD
 5. ./otto transfers all swapped assets to the pool wallet.

 The above swaps will be greatly facilitated by established $UNDEAD LPs.
 In the event of no $UNDEAD LP, uniswap currently has a fair swap for UNDEAD/ETH at `min_swap` value, so all swaps would start with $UNDEAD -> $ETH, then $ETH -> target asset.